US leading Indicators: Indicating Recovery Is Not Real

 US leading indicators and the illusory economic recovery

-The Baltic Dry Index can still be used as an indicator of global trade volumes, but it can no longer be relied upon to predict the strength of the economy or the direction of the stock market.
+The Baltic Dry Index can still be used to indicate global trade volumes, but it can no longer be relied upon to predict the economy’s strength or the stock market’s direction.
 The current recovery is not based on real economic growth but on a massive influx of hot money into the system.
 As long as the central banks keep interest rates low and continue to pump liquidity into the system, the economy and the stock market will continue to show signs of life.
 But this recovery is an illusion that will eventually come crashing down.

-The Danger of Relying on a Single Indicator
+The Danger of Relying on US Leading Indicators

-The decline in the Baltic Dry Index’s reliability serves as a cautionary tale about the perils of relying on a single economic indicator, particularly one among the array of US economic leading indicators.
+The decline in the Baltic Dry Index’s reliability is a cautionary tale about the perils of relying on a single economic indicator, particularly among the array of US economic leading indicators.
 The index was once considered a leading indicator of economic activity, but it can no longer be trusted to provide accurate information about the state of the global economy.
-Investors and policymakers need to look at various indicators and data points to get a complete picture of the economic landscape.
-By relying on a single indicator, they risk making decisions based on incomplete or inaccurate information.
+Investors and policymakers need to look at various indicators and data points to understand the economic landscape.
+They risk making decisions based on incomplete or inaccurate information by relying on a single indicator.

 If you believe the data the BLS (Bureau of labour statistics) issues, the outlook is quite rosy.
-However, these chaps purposely omit individuals who have given up looking for a job and in doing so paint a false picture of what is going on.
-According to shadows Stats, the unemployment rate as of May 2017 was 22%, which is in stark contrast to the Bureau of labour statistics’ 4.8% rate
+However, these chaps purposely omit individuals who have given up looking for a job and paint a false picture of what is happening.
+According to shadow Stats, the unemployment rate as of May 2017 was 22%, which starkly contrasts the Bureau of labour statistics’ 4.8% rate.

-The US Bureau of Labor Statistics (BLS) is responsible for reporting the official unemployment rate in the United States.
-However, some analysts argue that the BLS’s methods for calculating unemployment are not entirely accurate and can be misleading.
-According to ShadowStats, an alternative economic data firm, the true unemployment rate in the US is closer to 23% rather than the official rate of around 4%.
+The US Bureau of Labor Statistics (BLS) reports the official unemployment rate in the United States.
+However, some analysts argue that the BLS’s methods for calculating unemployment are inaccurate and can be misleading.
+According to ShadowStats, an alternative economic data firm, the actual unemployment rate in the US is closer to 23% rather than the official rate of around 4%.

-One of the key issues with the BLS’s calculation of unemployment is the way it defines the labour force.
+One of the key issues with the BLS’s unemployment calculation is how it defines the labour force.
 The BLS defines the labour force as the total number of employed individuals plus those who are unemployed but actively seeking work.
 However, individuals who have stopped looking for work are not included in the labour force, which can skew the unemployment rate.

 The labour force participation rate is the percentage of the population that is either employed or actively seeking employment.
-The current labour force participation rate in the US is around 61%, which is historically low.
+The US’s current labour force participation rate is around 61%, which is historically low.
 This means that a significant portion of the population is not included in the labour force, and therefore not counted as unemployed by the BLS.

 Discouraged Workers